Iowa Sales and Use Tax

 If you are not sure if you have established nexus in Iowa, you can usually get free help by contacting the Iowa Department of Revenue.
 Click here for an updated listing of direct phone numbers.
 You could also contact a qualified certified public accountant or lawyer who specializes in tax law in Iowa.
 Click here for listing of recommended resources.

-Special rules applying to Iowa sales tax and use taxes?
+Special rules applying to Iowa:

 - Shipping is not taxable if separately stated and other specific terms are met.